-SCI261 (Sem 1), SCI262 (Sem 2)

 DURATION: year course

 CREDITS: 2

-OPEN TO: sophomores, juniors, seniors
+OPEN TO: seniors

 NCAA: approved

+DDEDEOLUSITE: Honors PS9 Chemistry

-PREREQUISITE: Honors PS9 Chemistry, Honors PS9 Physics, Honors Biology, Algebra II completed, or simultaneously enrolled, and instructor
+PREREQUISITE: Honors PS9 Chemistry,

+Honors PS9 Physics, Honors

+Biology, Algebra II

+completed, or simultaneously enrolled, and instructor recommendation
-recommendation

 This course is designed for the academically advanced student who desires a comprehensive background in chemistry to assist in future science studies.
 The course of study is designed to cover material in a quantitative, theoretical manner.
 There is an emphasis on problem solving techniques and laboratory investigations are used to explore important concepts and material.